Welcome to Junction's Portal for Whistle Blowing Services

 What happens after the disclosure is lodged?

 Once you make a disclosure to WBS, WBS will analyse the information provided to assess if additional information is required.
-Once all relevant information has been obtained Threat Protect will receive the assessment, including potential course(s) of action within one business day.
+Once all relevant information has been obtained Junction will receive the assessment, including potential course(s) of action within one business day.